HanS-olo-121/NOTES/CARDS/Analyzing Rhetoric - Video Game Prejudice.md

 date:
   "{ date }":
 ---

 # Analyzing Rhetorically - Prevalence of racial stereotypes in videogames

-1. Purpose - Inform about the prejudice and
+1. Purpose - Inform about the prejudice and stereotypes in video games.
-2. Audience -
+2. Audience - Parents, Experts in the field
 3. Genre - Informative Analytical essay
 4. Tone - Unbiased, Dry, Factual, Straightforward
 5. Diction - Informative, Statistical